APC-Associated Adenomatous Polyposis – Definition

 - Multiple, but less than 100 adenomatous polyps and one relative with confirmed FAP

-The diagnosis of “Attenuated Familial Adenomatous Polyposis (AFAP)” is considered confirmed if there is genetic evidence of a heterozygous germline mutation of the APC gene and:
+The diagnosis of “Attenuated Familial Adenomatous Polyposis (AFAP)” is considered confirmed if there is genetic evidence of a heterozygous pathogenic germline variant of the APC gene and:

 - One relative with confirmed AFAP and/or